pmcf-percona/docs-home/docs/index.md

           Percona for MongoDB
         </h3>
         <p>
-          All Percona software for MongoDB databases documentation
+          All Percona software for MongoDB databases documentation.
         </p>
       </a>
       <a href="percona-for-mysql" class="splash-card">